The .NET Runtime

 fully qualified class name (FQN).
 For example:

-gcloud functions deploy NAME --entry-point FQN --runtime dotnet3 --trigger-http
+gcloud functions deploy NAME --entry-point FQN --runtime dotnet6 --trigger-http

-For more arguments that you can specify when you are deploying, see Deploy using the gcloud tool.
+For more deployment parameters, see Deploy using the gcloud tool.

 The library that invokes your function is the .NET Functions Framework.